- while waiting in line at the mall for 45 minutes to buy Alex a pair of jeans

 He must also

-cookies or cupcakes
+make cookies or cupcakes

 for a social function.